caseyg/awesome/README.md

 *   [sst/models.dev](https://github.com/sst/models.dev) - An open-source database of AI models.

-*   [sst/opencode](https://github.com/sst/opencode) - AI coding agent, built for the terminal.
+*   [sst/opencode](https://github.com/sst/opencode) - The AI coding agent built for the terminal.

 *   [menloresearch/jan](https://github.com/menloresearch/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer.